Facebook Pixel

 Showing:

-Sarah’s heel tapped against the waiting room floor.
-She pulled her résumé from her bag for the third time, smoothed a crease that wasn’t there, and slid it back in.
+Three months behind on rent.
+Two more weeks before they'd repo the car.
+This interview had to work.
+Sarah's heel tapped against the waiting room floor.
+She pulled her résumé from her bag for the third time, smoothed a crease that wasn't there, and slid it back in.
 When the receptionist called her name, her folder slipped from her hands, scattering papers across the tile.

 What Makes It Work

-- Physical manifestations: The tapping heel and fidgeting hands signal anxiety without using the word.
+• Physical manifestations: The tapping heel and fidgeting hands signal anxiety without using the word.

 Example 2: Showing Character Personality

-You can tell a reader a character is arrogant, or you can let the character’s actions prove it.
+You can tell a reader that a character is arrogant, or you can let the character's actions prove it.

 Telling: